RoadieHQ/marketing-site/content/docs/getting-started/technical-documentation/index.md

 ## Further reading

-1. Backstage TechDocs uses MkDocs under the hood and the [MkDocs configuration and user guide](https://www.mkdocs.org/) will broadly apply to your Backstage documentation setup.
+1. Backstage TechDocs uses MkDocs under the hood and the [MkDocs configuration and user guide](https://www.mkdocs.org/user-guide/) will broadly apply to your Backstage documentation setup.
+In particular, the ["Writing your docs"](https://www.mkdocs.org/user-guide/writing-your-docs/) page is a good place to start
 2. The [official Backstage TechDocs guide](https://backstage.io/docs/features/techdocs/techdocs-overview).

 ## Next steps